2. Basics of Logic Design

 Fig. 2.5.1 Schematics of three circuits implementing the two-input XOR function.

-Table 2.5.1 Assumed gate delays from which we derive the contamination and propagation delays of the circuits in Fig. 2.5.1.
+Table 2.5.1 Assumed gate delays used to derive the contamination and propagation delays of the circuits in Fig. 2.5.1.

 Gate